 A: If you do not complete an assigned judicial sanction you will be subject to further judicial consequences.
 These may include being reassigned the original sanction as well as additional sanctions.
 If you think you are going to have trouble completing your sanctions by your assigned deadline, please contact your hearing officer as soon as possible to discuss the situation.

 A: Judicial Probation is a formal written notice that a student is in poor judicial standing with the College.
-Students who are on or have been on Probation may receive greater judicial sanctions if they have further violations of the MVCC Student Conduct Code or the Residential Life Rules and Regulations.
-Judicial Probation could also result in a loss of privileges within the College community, including consideration of eligibility for an MVCC study abroad program or trips sponsored by Student Activities Clubs.
-In addition, Judicial Probation may affect your eligibility to hold leadership roles in various organizations (Student Government/Senior Class/Residence Life).
+Students who are on or have been on probation may receive greater judicial sanctions if they have further violations of the MVCC Student Code of Conduct or the Residence Life Rules and Regulations.
+Judicial probation could also result in a loss of privileges within the College community, including consideration of eligibility for an MVCC study abroad program or trips sponsored by Student Activities Clubs.
+In addition, judicial probation may affect your eligibility to hold leadership roles in various organizations (Student Government, Residence Life, etc.).